gnosisguild/tabula/README.md

 ### Content

-Any properties can be added to articles, this is just a representation of the properties that are utilized in the current version of the Tabula user interface.
+Any properties can be added to articles; this is just a representation of the properties that are utilized in the current version of the Tabula user interface.

 #### Create Publication

-Any account can create a new publication.
+Lets any account create a new publication.
 On creation, the message sender gets all permissions.
 This can be edited via the `publication/permissions` action.

 | Property    |     Type     | Value                                                            |
 | ----------- | :----------: | ---------------------------------------------------------------- |